 Herd-mentalities can subconsciously drive the behaviors of your online visitors.
-That's why it's so important to use a social sharing plugin that gives you the option to set a minimum share count display threshold.
+That's why it's so important to use a social sharing plugin that gives you the option to set a minimum share count

 When you set a minimum share count threshold, that number of social shares must be reached before counters will appear on your share bars.

 This avoids the negative social proof effect described above and immediately works to leverage positive social proof once your share threshold has been reached.

 Social Network Button Availability